 Authors’ names and addresses should be shown below the Abstract title, as specified under Author’s names and Author’s addresses below.

-Headings may vary, however, your paper should include at least an Introduction (context and aims), a heading related to Method or description of the approach being reported, Discussion of the relevance of the data or field experience, and Conclusions.
+Summary – we are asking authors to provide a summary of the presentation, highlighting the key points made.
+This can be in paragraph form or point form.
+The key here is to ensure that the critical messages from the presentation are highlighted.

 File name